pasekji/bi-eha/imgur-bug-bounty.md

 ## The Imgur Story
 Imgur is the easiest way to discover and enjoy the magic of the Internet.
 Every day, millions of people use Imgur to be entertained and inspired by funny, heartwarming and helpful images and stories from all around the world.
 Imgur was started in Athens, Ohio as Alan Schaaf's side project as he attended Ohio University for computer science.
 The service, which the creator first described as "an image hosting service that doesn't suck," was created as a response to the usability problems encountered in similar services.
 Imgur took off almost instantly, jumping from a thousand hits per day to a million total page views in the first five months.
-Imgur became widely recognized following its rise to popularity on social news websites such as reddit and Digg.
+Imgur became widely recognized following its rise to popularity on social news websites such as Reddit and Digg.
 In the beginning, Imgur relied on donations to help with the web hosting costs.
 As the site grew, additional sources of revenue were needed to keep up with demand.
 Display ads were introduced in May 2009; sponsored images and self-service ads were introduced in 2013.
 In order to scale and manage growth, Imgur used three different hosting providers in the first year before settling on Voxel, then switching to Amazon Web Services in late 2011.
 In January 2011, the company moved from Ohio to San Francisco, CA. We won the Best Bootstrapped Startup award at TechCrunch's 2012 and 2014 Crunchies Awards.
-In April 2014, Imgur accepted a $40 million investment from Andreessen Horowitz, along with a smaller contribution from reddit.
+In April 2014, Imgur accepted a $40 million investment from Andreessen Horowitz, along with a smaller contribution from Reddit.
 We currently have over 60 employees and quite a lot of office dogs.

 ### Timeline of Imgur
 - **2009**: Alan Schaaf creates and launches Imgur in his Ohio University dorm room as a simple, no-limits platform to shares images online.